BenLubar/jastian-summer/docs/story-rough.md

 `Mechanically: Marines need to defend a (mostly) stationary target from waves of aliens while a non-player character prepares to extract the target.
 There are a total of 10 waves.
 Mission success is when all 10 waves have been defeated.`

 **VO:** Okay, those are the supplies.
 And luckily, the MULE looks mostly intact.
-I'll see if I can log into-- oh no, the map just lit up.
+I'll see if I can log into-- oh no, the scanner just lit up.
 Hold them off for me.

 *[Wave 1]*